-All of our products have a fee structure that consists of both a Management Fee component and a Performance Fee component.
-We collect Management Fees calculated as a percentage of AUM, and may earn Performance Fees, calculated, depending on the Fund, Managed Account or Managed Company, as a percentage of: (i) excess performance over the relevant benchmark; (ii) the increase in net asset values over a predetermined hurdle, if any; or (iii) the net profit over the performance period (see "- Our Investment Philosophy and Styles", "- Our Funds", "- Managed Accounts" and "- Our Managed Companies").
+All of our products, except for the bullion mutual funds and trusts as well as the Short-Term Bond Fund, have a fee structure that consists of both a Management Fee component and a Performance Fee component.
+We collect Management Fees calculated as a percentage of AUM, and may earn Performance Fees, calculated, depending on the Fund or Managed Account, as a percentage of: (i) excess performance over the relevant benchmark; (ii) the increase in net asset values over a predetermined hurdle, if any; or (iii) the net profit over the performance period.